skynette/crypto-lottery/README.md

 ![Splash Screen](https://res.cloudinary.com/do3tlu1ph/image/upload/v1704122884/vtodbepmxqd5sg5ap431.png)

-![enter image description here](https://res.cloudinary.com/do3tlu1ph/image/upload/v1704122885/sitgc5zen6oajdwv7kog.png) This project is a decentralized application (dapp) for a lottery system built on the Polygon (Matic) blockchain.
-The dapp allows users to participate in a lottery by purchasing tickets using Matic cryptocurrency.
-The smart contract governing the lottery is deployed on the Polygon Mumbai testnet.
+![enter image description here](https://res.cloudinary.com/do3tlu1ph/image/upload/v1704122885/sitgc5zen6oajdwv7kog.png) This project is a decentralized application (dapp) for a lottery system built on the Base blockchain.
+The dapp allows users to participate in a lottery by purchasing tickets using ETH cryptocurrency.
+The smart contract governing the lottery is deployed on the Base network.